nelson mandela class 10 summary

 3. Does Mandela think the oppressor is free?
 Why/Why not.

-Ans:- Mandela believes that the oppressor is not free because they are trapped by hatred, prejudice, and narrow-mindedness.
-He realizes that both the oppressor and the oppressed lose their humanity and peace.
+Ans:- Mandela doesn’t think the oppressor is free.
+He believes they are trapped by hatred, unfairness, and closed-minded thinking.
+He understands that both the oppressor and the oppressed lose their humanity and peace.

 Nelson Mandela: Long Walk to Freedom